Changissnz/selfinterest/README.md

 because they harness their wits buttressed by their being exposed to relevant information, and the Egyptian can be dangerous because of their relatively instantaneous correlation between information and potential material application of arguably greed and display of power.
-Understanding artificial axioms of principle bear obviously different effects than obeying them.
+Understanding artificial axioms of principle obviously bears effects different than by obeying them.
 Self-interest has the power to produce information through expression, and this force also has responsibilities of varying degrees to guard certain information.
 Expression, elements that are projected outward in ways spanning from quasi-true representation of what is and/or was to novelty, is inevitably placed into consequentialist spheres of influence.
 When the expression of what is immediately recognizable